 - Warm up as usual.

 - Begin your activity and if you have any asthma symptoms, take your reliever medication straight away.
 You can go back to exercise if the symptoms go away.
+Remember the ‘two strikes and you’re out’ rule – if asthma symptoms come back for a second time, stop the activity and take your reliever medication again.
+Do not return to the activity that day.

 - Cool down as usual, but also watch for asthma symptoms (they can appear up to half an hour after you have stopped being active).